ericph/Genelist/README.md

-Genelist is an Android social media application designed to link people together by their interests, transcending face value by emphasizing individuality through personalized lists.
+Genelist is an Android social media application designed to create interpersonal connections by providing a platform to create and share personalized interest rankings.